Skip to main content

 Domestic or regional trains (TER) and tourist trains

 Quite often they allow you to transport your bike for free, although you may have to put it in a bike compartment, hang it from a hook to save space, or fold it up and take it on as hand luggage.
-Spaces are limited and you cannot reserve in advance, and in some regions bikes aren't permitted Monday-Friday during rush hours as the trains are too busy with pedestrians.
+Spaces are limited and you cannot reserve in advance, and in some regions bikes aren't permitted Monday-Friday during rush hour.

 TGV InOui